ikostan/REST_API_AUTOMATION/api/README.md

 A sample REST application to help testers learn to write API automation

+This REST application written in Python was built solely to help QA learn to write API automation.

+The application has endpoints for you to practice automating GET, POST, PUT and DELETE methods.

 ## What is REST
 REST is acronym for REpresentational State Transfer.
 It is architectural style for distributed hypermedia systems and was first presented by Roy Fielding in 2000 in his famous [dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).